 In 1953, the Cold War lodged in the minds of the North American allies and the polar projection map representing the geo-strategic realities of the nuclear age, the Canadian and United States governments began to undertake the largest construction project in polar history.
 The DEW radar line would extend nearly halfway around the circumpolar world, and bring massive amounts of southern construction equipment, materials, and men to the Canadian arctic.
 Drawing on archival materials and oral histories, this major project describes, explains, and assesses the design and implementation of the DEW Line project – and concomitant impacts on Northern peoples.

 This project builds upon the substantial body of secondary literature that explores the nature and impacts of Northern development from historical, sociological, anthropological, economic, and political science perspectives.
 A SSHRC Standard Research Grant (2006-09) allowed us to hire research assistants to digitally copy and index more than 70,000 pages of unpublished primary documents from Canadian archival repositories and more than 60,000 pages from American institutions.
-This documentary base, in connection with our census of secondary and published primary literature on the topic and our oral history programme, should allow us to complete a draft manuscript of The DEW Line: A Spatial History in 2017 for publication with University of Toronto Press.
+This documentary base, in connection with our census of secondary and published primary literature on the topic and our oral history programme, should allow us to complete a draft manuscript of The DEW Line: A Spatial History for publication with University of Toronto Press.

 Operation Gauntlet: The Canadian-Led Combined Operation against Spitsbergen, 1941